JD Admissions FAQ

 How many letters of recommendation should I submit?

-You are required to submit two letters of recommendation, though you can submit up to four.
+You are required to submit two letters of recommendation to LSAC, though you can submit up to four.
 The Admissions Committee recommends that at least one letter be an academic recommendation and one is a professional recommendation.

 Can I submit an addendum?